emirom/pencil/README.md

 # pencil
-a learning management system for non beneficial organizations
+a learning management system for non profit organizations